 What do you do to help your patients get better?
 Prescribe medications?
 Conduct psychotherapy?
 Fill out forms?
 Provide advice?
 Intervene with family and friends?

-Yes.
 I think we all do those things.
 Today I want to suggest that there is one more tool in your armamentarium, one more powerful than all the others.
 That thing that can lead to healing is YOU.

 Silly?
-Perhaps, but I was discombobulated by the idea that I existed in my patient’s head even when I wasn’t there, as if my patient’s thinking about me somehow exerted some sort of control over me or invaded my privacy.
+Perhaps, but I was discombobulated by the idea that I existed in my patient’s head even when I wasn’t there.
+As if my patient’s thinking about me somehow exerted some sort of control over me or invaded my privacy.
 I won’t say I had low self-esteem growing up; it would be more accurate to say that I never experienced, thought about, or expected that I would or could influence others.
 Thus, those patient’s words were a shock to me.
 It made me “grow up” as a person and as a psychiatrist.

-Scene 2: About a decade later, in my career of training my fellow psychiatrists to pass their oral board exams, I had a particular course participant have a break-down when presenting a case to me as her mock-examiner.
+Scene 2: About a decade later, in my career of training my fellow psychiatrists to pass their oral board exams, I had a particular course participant have a breakdown when presenting a case to me as her mock examiner.
 She had spent 30 minutes interviewing a patient with increasing distress as was evident to me and the handful of viewers in that room.
 When the patient left and it was time for her to present the case to me the “examiner,” she broke down in sobs, clearly overcome with strong emotion.
 It wasn’t so much an expression of sadness but one of releasing the overflow of tension and stress.
 I moved my chair closer to hers and said, “Janice, look at me,” as I pointed at my eyes.
 “Look at me,” I repeated, and, “Listen.
 It’s ok.
 It’s just the tension.
 You’ll be alright.
 This is what I need you to do right now.”
 As soon as Janice looked away, descending again into her internal monologue, I’d repeat, “Janice, no. Look at me.
 Listen to me now: place your hand on your abdomen and breathe to make your hand move back and forth.
 Pay attention to your breathing and the movement of your hand.”
 After a few minutes, when she got her breathing and emotional equilibrium back, I went on, “You know what to do now.
 Just start at the beginning of the case like we all practiced….”
 And on it went and she got through it.
 I don’t know, but I would guess that that experience with the patient and then with me has stayed with Janice over all these intervening years.
 I bet she’s a stronger, more resilient individual now.

-Scene 3: A couple years after my experience with Janice I was treating a patient with powerful suicidal thoughts and a history of suicide attempts.
+Scene 3: A couple of years after my experience with Janice I was treating a patient with powerful suicidal thoughts and a history of suicide attempts.
 One day, the patient came in and said, “Dr. Jack, I had a setback this week and had really strong thoughts to kill myself.
 But I thought about you.
 I didn’t do anything because I didn’t want to disappoint you.”

 I still get tears in my eyes whenever I think about this last scene I described – really.
 Now I’m mature enough in my role to accept that this is my role and to use it for others’ benefit.
 Yes, I want people to internalize me!
 Yes, I want them to think about me, and what I have said to them, and how I would react emotionally to some behavior they’re engaging in or about to engage in.
 I want to be in their heads between appointments and for the rest of their lives.